glueops-rip/admiral/README.md

 ## Making your captain.yaml

-- `captain_domain` -- The subdomain for the services on your cluster.
-It will be used as the suffix url for argocd, grafana, vault, and any other services that come out of the box in the glueops platform.  _Note: Be sure this subdomain doesn't conflict with other subdomains already in use._
+- `captain_domain` -- The Route53 subdomain for the services on your cluster.
+It will be used as the suffix url for argocd, grafana, vault, and any other services that come out of the box in the glueops platform.  _Note: you need to create this before using this repo as this repo does not provision DNS Zones for you._
-- `cloudflare_api_token` should be a token with edit access to your zone.
-It will be used by `cert-manager` to create SSL certs via DNS verification through ZeroSSL and it will be used by `external-dns` to upsert DNS records in cloudflare so that your services can be exposed on the web via DNS. ([docs to create token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/))
+- `aws_accessKey`,`aws_secretKey`,`aws_region` are your AWS credentials to update your `captain_domain` in route53. _Note: you should be using different credentials for cert-manager and for external-dns._
 - `zerossl_eab_kid` and `zerossl_eab_hmac_key` can be obtained for free with an account under zerossl.com.
 To retrieve these values, log in to the relevant zerossl account for your zone and navigate to the [developer page](https://app.zerossl.com/developer). **_Note: use a personal ZeroSSL account, and not a shared account - this avoids unintended consequences._**
 - `grafana` - `github_client_id`, `github_client_secret`: Register a [new OAuth App](https://github.com/settings/applications/new)
   - `Application name`: use something logical that you can find later